Comparison·Jun 15, 2026·12 min read

 Is Scienaptic a competitor to Floowed?

 Where the bottleneck is model build and document intake is already solved, Scienaptic and Floowed pitch to different buyers.
-Where document quality, published pricing, and time to first decision matter more, Floowed is the answer.
+Where document quality, fast time to a real price, and time to first decision matter more, Floowed is the answer.

 Does Floowed build proprietary credit scores?

 No. Floowed is score-agnostic by design.
-We orchestrate any score the lender already trusts, from CredoLab, Zest, Trusting Social, FICO, Experian, CRIF, internal models, or a combination.
+We orchestrate any score the lender already trusts, from CredoLab, Zest, Trusting Social, FICO, Experian, CRIF, internal models, or a combination, absorbed unchanged.
 We do not compete with scoring vendors, we use them as inputs.

 What if our bottleneck really is the model, not the documents?

 Most lenders we speak to assume that and discover otherwise once they look at their real intake.
 The applications arrive as photos, scans, and handwritten forms before any score runs.
-Floowed solves that first.
+Floowed reads and analyses that first.
 Bring whichever model wins your own bake-off as the score input.

-Can a credit officer operate Floowed without engineering support?
+Can credit and risk teams operate Floowed without engineering support?

 Yes, that is the design.
-The Decisioning Canvas is built for the credit officer to write and edit policy rules in plain English.
+The Decisioning Engine is built for the credit officer to write and edit policy rules in plain English, with risk teams authoring policy.
 No SQL, no DSL, no Python.
 Versioning, rollback, and per-decision audit are automatic.
-See the Decisioning Canvas walkthrough for details.
+See the Decisioning Engine walkthrough for details, or read what is loan decisioning.

 How does Floowed compare to other decisioning vendors?